KenoLeon/Front-End-Web-Dev-UI-UX/_posts/2016-09-22-javascript-chart-libraries-d3js.md

 <h3 class="fancy">Preface</h3>

-<a href="https://d3js.org" target="_blank">D3.js</a> has always been a bit of a mistery to me, is it a chart library or something else ? join me in finding out with a few code samples !
+<a href="https://d3js.org" target="_blank">D3.js</a> has always been a bit of a mystery to me, is it a chart library or something else ? join me in finding out with a few code samples !

 <div class="challenge"> <b>Challenges: </b> I gave myself little challenges you are welcome to try if you want to recreate my own learning curve.</div>